Configuring logging

 at some point, it will disable logging for corresponding severity

-You can set logging configuration thanks to Log
+You can set logging configuration at design time, decorating with the provided Log

 attribute.